H.R. 14: John R. Lewis Voting Rights Advancement Act of 2025

 Black, Latino, Asian American, Native American, and language-minority voters

-The bill gives these voters stronger tools to challenge rules that make voting harder or weaken their political power.
-It also targets election changes in communities that meet specific population and growth thresholds.
+The bill gives these voters more tools to challenge rules that make voting harder or weaken their political power.
+Its automatic-review track specifically targets changes in communities where two or more racial or language-minority groups each make up 20 percent or more of the voting-age population.

 Tribal communities and voters on Indian lands

 H.R.
-14 explicitly includes Indian lands in its definition of affected areas, making clear that voting changes affecting those communities are part of the law's coverage and enforcement system.
+14 writes Indian lands directly into its definitions and its coverage triggers, making clear that voting changes affecting those communities are part of the review and enforcement system.

-The bill lowers some practical barriers to getting temporary court orders before an election.
+The bill lowers some practical barriers to getting a temporary court order before an election.
 That matters when a challenge has to be decided in days or weeks, not months.

 Who is affected by H.R.
 14?